-Same-gender sexual activities for both men and women are criminalized in Burundi since 2009 with a penalty from 3 months to 2 years imprisonment and a fine from 50,000 to 100,000 francs (€22-44).
+Same-gender sexual activities for both men and women are criminalised in Burundi since 2009 with a penalty from 3 months to 2 years imprisonment and a fine from 50,000 to 100,000 francs (€22-44).
 The new law was introduced under pressure from President Pierre Nkurunziza, an outspoken anti-gay figure.
-Burundi does not recognize same-gender marriages or civil unions - banned by the Burundi Constitution since 2005.
+Burundi does not recognise same-gender marriages or civil unions - banned by the Burundi Constitution since 2005.
 LGBTQIA+ individuals are regularly prosecuted by the government.
-Transgender people are not legally recognized and they are not allowed to changed their name or gender.
+Transgender people are not legally recognised and they are not allowed to change their name or gender.
 Single people are eligible to adopt children but not same-gender couples.

-The government neither supported nor hindered the activities of local LGBTQIA+ organizations or the center.
+The government neither supported nor hindered the activities of local LGBTQIA+ organisations or the center.

-Humure is a young non-profit organization under Burundian law which has assigned itself the mission of helping to improve the situation of minority groups, especially sexual minorities since 2009. www.humure.wordpress.com
+Humure is a young non-profit organisation under Burundian law which has assigned itself the mission of helping to improve the situation of minority groups, especially sexual minorities since 2009. www.humure.wordpress.com

-Other organizations which are registered through ILGA from Burundi are:
+Other organisations which are registered through ILGA from Burundi are:

 APDEI, Centre Population et Developpement Sanitaire au Burundi/Ceped-Burundi, Jeunes Actifs Developpement des LGBT Burundim, MUCO, Mouvement pour les Libertes Individuelles – MOLI, NDIKUMANA&NIBIZI Libre Ensemble, Rainbow Candle Light, URUMURI